Home » Hitler Was Elected President in a Democratic Election

 If Hitler Wasn’t Elected, How Did He Come to Power? – A Summary of Hitler’s Rise to Power

-- Shortly after the appointment, the NAZIs ceased control of the government via a complex sequence of shady legal (and illegal) moves including the 28 February Reichstag Fire Decree and 21 March Enabling Act of 1933.
+Shortly after the appointment, the NAZIs seized control of the government via a complex sequence of shady legal (and illegal) moves including the 28 February Reichstag Fire Decree and 21 March Enabling Act of 1933.

 In other words, none of the key moves Hitler made during his rise to power involved a truly fair election, and certainly no fair election was had to declare Hitler either Chancellor or President.